 How we will use you information

-Your Council Tax details will be used in data matching exercise and may be provided to bodies responsible for auditing and administering public funds for the purpose of preventing and detecting fraud.
+Your Council Tax details will be used in data matching exercises.
+They may be shared with bodies responsible for auditing and administering public funds.
+This is for the purpose of preventing and detecting fraud.

 The information provided to Council Tax is processed in accordance with the provisions of the Data Protection Act 1998 and relevant legislation.
 The Council will lawfully share information when necessary.